Teaching mathematical whiz-kids can be both rewarding and exhausting.

 Because effective enrichment deepens the understanding of every student.
 Their prior ability level doesn’t matter.

 So give your whole class the benefits of enrichment.
 Start planning one of the rich tasks in this article or explore one of our award-winning math programs for primary and secondary classrooms.
-With curriculum-aligned activities that develop creativity and curiosity – not just fluency – we’re confident they’ll take your students to the next level.
+With curriculum-aligned activities that develop creativity and curiosity – not just fluency – they’ll take your students to the next level.